tdep-developers/tdep/docs/program/extract_forceconstants.md

 ### New outline

+* What is a force constant model
+* Rough sketch of what this code does
+* Sketch of formal derivation
+* Into the details: first state the symmetries
 * How do you turn symmetries into something useful
 * How do you write the least squares problem?
 	* note on solver = 2